ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 - recovery: (r:1, l:5, w:1)
 - client ops: (r:2, l:0, w:9)

-The settings above ensure that the recovery won't take never more than 5 units of resources even if it requires so, and no other services are competing with it.
+The settings above ensure that the recovery will not take never more than 5 units of resources even if it requires so, and no other services are competing with it.
 But if the clients start to issue large amount of I/O requests, neither will they exhaust all the I/O resources.
 1 unit of resources is always allocated for recovery jobs.
-So the recovery jobs won't be starved even in a cluster with high load.
+So the recovery jobs will not be starved even in a cluster with high load.
 And in the meantime, the client ops can enjoy a larger portion of the I/O resource, because its weight is "9", while its competitor "1".
 In the case of client ops, it is not clamped by the limit